 Technological advancements have provided a new approach to real-time, personalized customer experience by implementing deep learning algorithms, particularly by feeding large data into the bots.
 However, content marketers over the years have been working to make content behave more like a chatbot.
 Every improvement in the form of automation, personalization and customization is concentrated towards providing an engaging, tailored-to-specific-needs content for a user.

-While many marketers still have a different opinion of bot development being something outside the norms of traditional CMS, businesses have realized the transformative value of chatbots and have started treating them like another channel.
+While many marketers still have a different opinion of bot development being something outside the norms of traditional CMS, businesses have realized the transformative value of chatbot frameworks and have started treating them like another channel.
 A channel to allow continuous flow of content by integrating them with the CMS.

 One such CMS that allows seamless integration is Drupal.
 Its ability to be used as a decoupled CMS makes it the best choice to serve the content of a chatbot's response.

-Drupal 8's chatbot API facilitates this implementation of chatbot and surfaces content without having to write thousands of lines of code for every single AI you use.
+Drupal chatbot API facilitates this implementation of chatbot and surfaces content without having to write thousands of lines of code for every single AI you use.
 Write your code once with the Drupal Chatbot module and use it on AI services like Alexa and Diagflow.

 Chatbots are no longer the old clunky machines that they once were.
 The high-end technology has improved the way they work and has allowed them to provide excellent service by solving customer issues, book flights, and even order pizzas.
 A report by Gartner studied the developments in chatbot usage among businesses and according to the report, 20% of the business content could be machine generated by the end of 2018.

-With seamless user experience as a predetermined goal, businesses use chatbots to interact quickly with their audience and make it feel personal and real-time.
+With seamless user experience as a predetermined goal, businesses use chatbot frameworks to interact quickly with their audience and make it feel personal and real-time.
 Thus, the intent of the user is an important factor that they focus on.
-It defines the range of possible responses that a chatbot can come up with for what the user is looking for.
+It defines the range of possible responses that a chatbot framework can come up with for what the user is looking for.

 For example, if the user is looking for an information on movies, he might type: